 The reporting requirements will come into effect over a period of four years starting in 2024.
 The report itself should be published no later than four months after the end of the indicated financial year.

-2025 (covering reporting year 2024): Large companies that are currently in scope of the Non-Financial Reporting Directive (NFRD)
+2025 (covering financial year 2024): Large companies that are currently in scope of the Non-Financial Reporting Directive (NFRD)

-2026 (covering reporting year 2025): All large companies that are not currently covered by the Non-Financial Reporting Directive (NFRD)
+2026 (covering financial year 2025): All large companies that are not currently covered by the Non-Financial Reporting Directive (NFRD)

-2027 (covering reporting year 2026): Capital market-listed SMEs (with opt-out option until 2028), small and non-complex credit institutions, and group-owned insurance companies.
+2027 (covering financial year 2026): Capital market-listed SMEs (with opt-out option until 2028), small and non-complex credit institutions, and group-owned insurance companies.

-2028 (covering reporting year 2027): All companies covered by the CSRD, including Non-EU companies with EU branches or subsidiaries
+2028 (covering financial year 2027): All companies covered by the CSRD, including Non-EU companies with EU branches or subsidiaries

 By passing the Green Deal in 2019, the European Union (EU) set the course for more sustainable investments in areas like renewable energy, biodiversity, or circular economy.
 The ultimate goal is to reach a climate-neutral economy in the EU by 2050, with a reduction of 55% in 2030.
 To achieve these climate goals, the Green Deal includes an investment plan of 1 trillion euros over the next 10 years.
 But, despite this huge investment, the EU depends also on the support of the private sector to achieve the Paris climate agreement.
 That’s where the EU Taxonomy regulation comes in.
 The goal of the EU Taxonomy regulation is to reorient capital flows to focus on sustainable investments, establish sustainability as a component of risk management, and promote long-term investment and economic activity.